Saltar al contenido principal

 Academic Programme

-A double degree is an academic program where a student follows a curriculum jointly designed by two higher education institutions, usually from different countries, and upon completion obtains two official university degrees, one granted by each participating institution.
+UCN Double Degree for graduate programs, national and international: you follow a curriculum jointly designed by two higher education institutions and, upon completion, obtain two official university degrees, one granted by each participating institution.

 In these programs: